skip to content

 • Your kids will also learn to make choices and deal with consequences, and how these will impact the people around them.

-If you decide to foster a child, we at Courage Community Foster Care can assist you throughout the whole process.
+If you decide in fostering a child, we at Courage Community Foster Care can assist you throughout the whole process.
 We are based in Colorado, USA, and we help facilitate foster care for children who have been taken from their parent’s responsibility due to neglect or abuse.
 We receive referrals of 5 to 20 children in need of placement daily, and we will appreciate your help in making a difference to these children’s life.
 Please give us a call at 719-321-4319 or send us an email at kerrih@fostercourage.com.